Royal Gunpowder Mills

 An easter egg embedded in the design is that the rails are the same distance apart as the railway tracks that used to run outside the building.

-Cleverly, the hanger is cut into the bent edge of the panel
+The hanger is cut into the bent edge of the panel itself

-The Gunpowder Mills site is 170 acres of historic industrial buildings and woodland cut through by canals which provided a smoother journey for explosive ingredients.
+Spanning 170 acres, Royal Gunpowder Mills is a heritage visitor attraction made of historic industrial buildings and woodland cut through by canals which provided a smoother journey for explosive ingredients.

 The beam engine in the central vaulted space